tonybaloney/tonybaloney.github.io/blog/why-isnt-python-async-more-popular.md

 If you call function `get_thing_sync()` versus `await get_thing_async()`, they take **the same amount of time**.
 Calling it _"✨ asynchronously ✨"_ does not somehow make it faster.
 The gains are when you have more than one coroutine running at once.

-If you want to fetch several things from the Internet using a HTTP client, you can initiate all of those requests using the Operating-System's network stack and handle them one-at-a-time when they're finished.
-The important distinction is that some other process is handling the work whilst you wait for it to complete.
-Async works best when you have a system that can start work, it gives a task identifier and you have a library which can notify the coroutine when it's completed without using too many CPU cycles.
+When fetching multiple HTTP resources you can start all the requests at once via the OS network stack, then handle each response as it arrives.
+The important point is that the actual work — sending packets and waiting for remote servers — happens outside your Python process while your code waits.
+Async is most effective here: you start operations, receive awaitable handles (tasks/futures), and the event loop efficiently notifies the coroutine when each operation completes without wasting CPU on busy‑polling.

-This HTTP scenario works well because:
+This scenario works well because:

 1. The remote end is handling the work in another process
 1. The local end (asyncio HTTP library) can yield control while waiting for the response